Band-in-a-Box® 2019 for Windows® User's Guide

 Drag Individual MIDI tracks as audio (using VST/DXi) (default=false)

 This option applies when you drag a track directly to a DAW.
-When enabled, the chosen MIDI tracks get converted to audio, using your currently selected VST/DXi (e.g. Coyote WT or Forte).
+When it's enabled, the chosen MIDI tracks get converted to audio, using your currently selected VST/DXi (e.g. Coyote WT or Forte).